Our Story

 Addressing the Challenge of Space Debris

-Tadanori Fukushima, now the Representative Director and CEO of Orbital Lasers, dedicated 14 years at Sky Perfect JSAT to managing satellite operations, developing satellite control systems, overseeing orbit management, and handling collision avoidance.
+Tadanori Fukushima, now the Representative Director and CEO of Orbital Lasers, dedicated 14 years at SKY Perfect JSAT to managing satellite operations, developing satellite control systems, overseeing orbit management, and handling collision avoidance.
 He worked closely with the U.S. Combined Space Operations Center (CSpOC), evaluating and managing collision risks and establishing protocols for avoidance maneuvers.

 During his interactions with operators of Low Earth Orbit satellites, Fukushima was alarmed by the sharp rise in collision warnings.
 This experience underscored the growing difficulty of preventing satellite collisions and heightened his awareness of the urgent space debris issue.